liferay/lexicon-site/src/pages/docs/patterns/tabs.md

 ### Usage

-* Use tabs when you need to move between views on the same context.
+* Use tabs when you need to move between views in the same context.
 * Split your information into groups that are easy to identify by your end users.
 * Order your tabs in a natural way for your users.
-* Tabs are meant to be used when you don’t need to compare contents.
+* Use tabs when you don’t need to compare contents.
 * All tabs in a tab bar must follow the same style and type.
-Changing styles in tabs can produce the feeling of navigation and this is not the desired outcome for this pattern.
+Having different styles in tabs can produce the feeling of navigation, and this is not the desired outcome for this pattern.
-* A tab must change to selected state on user selection.
-It must be easy to identify among other tabs.
-There can only be one tab selected at same time.
-The rest of the tabs must be possible to read.
+* A tab must change to the selected state on user selection.
+The selected tab must stand out from other tabs.
+Only one tab can be selected at a time.
-* Tab label must be short, maximum two words, clear and concise.
+* A tab's label must be short, clear, and concise with a maximum of two words.
-* Do not use all caps in the label, this complicates the readability of the tab.
+* Do not use all caps in the label.
+This complicates the readability of the tab.
-* One of the tabs must be always pre selected
+* One tab must always be pre selected
-* Tabs must collapse below "More" tab when the don't fit in the screen.
-More dropdown tab can exist if the tabs fit in the available width.
-This tab will be always the last one.
+* Remaining tabs must collapse below a "More" tab when they don't fit on the screen.
+This "More" dropdown tab should always be last.
-* Tab bars may need of a visual aid to help giving context.
-In this case, you may use a thin line under the tabs bar as shown in the following example:
+* Tab bars may need a visual aid to help give context.
+In this case, you may use a thin line under the tabs bar, as shown in the following example:

     ![Classic tab with rounded corners at top corners](../../../images/TabsAdvice.jpg)

 ### Variations

 #### Classic tab

-Use this tab type inside forms.
+Use the classic tab type inside forms.

 ![Classic tab with rounded corners at top corners](../../../images/TabsRounded.jpg)

 #### Modern tab

-Use this tab type together with dataset visualizations as the list view or card view.
+Use the modern tab type together with dataset visualizations, such as the list view or card view.

 ![Modern tab without background and underline in selected state](../../../images/TabsLine.jpg)